 The link between improved sleep and recovery from brain injury is strong, according to research published in Neurology.
-Better and more consistent sleep patterns were related to patients recovering from traumatic brain injury faster.
+Better and more consistent sleep patterns were related to patients recovering faster.

-As increasing amount of research shows good sleep is essential for the developing brain, it must become a priority for all parents to teach their children good sleeping habits.
-Years of poor sleep during the most important years of brain development might be detrimental for a child’s happiness, growth and success in life.
+As more research shows good sleep is essential for the developing brain, it must become a priority for all parents to teach their children good sleeping habits.
+Years of poor sleep during the most important years of brain development might be detrimental for a child’s growth and development.

 Teaching good sleep habits for all children with special needs is not only possible, but a straightforward process.
 Having the guidance of a sleep consultant that understands your child’s needs makes it that much easier for parents like you!